 \tx.ini Transmitter configuration.
-Includes trim settings, calibration data, and the last-used model number \hardware.ini Transmitter hardware setup, describing supported hardware modifications. number \errors.txt If the firmware crashes or reboots, debug information will be stored in this file \datalog.bin File for telemetry data \media\config.ini The color scheme and fonts for the transmitter \media\sound.ini Contains notes to play for various alarms \media.bmp Images used for the current transmitter theme \media.fon Font files \models\default.ini The default model, loaded whenever a model is cleared \models\model.ini Configuration files for each model.
-Due to a limitation in the firmware, deviation cannot create new files.
-It is therefore necessary to have a modelxx.ini for each a modelx.ini for each a model a mode model regardless of whether it is currently in use. \modelico.bmp All available model icons (96x96 pixels is recommended but not required).
+Includes trim settings, calibration data, and the \(\lambda.IIII last-used model number \hardware.ini Transmitter hardware setup, describing supported hardware modifications. number \errors.txt If the firmware crashes or reboots, debug information will be stored in this file \datalog.bin File for telemetry data \media\config.ini The color scheme and fonts for the transmitter \media\sound.ini Contains notes to play for various alarms \media.bmp Images used for the current transmitter theme \media.fon Font files \models\default.ini The default model, loaded whenever a model is cleared \models\model.ini Configuration files for each model.
+Due to a limitation in the firmware, deviati cannot create new files.
+It is therefore necessary to have a modelxx.ini for each model regardless of whether it is currently in use. \modelico.bmp All available model icons (96x96 pixels is recommended but not required).
 Model icons must be saved as 16-bit BMP files in either RGB565 (non-transparent) or ARGB1555 (transparent) format. \templates.ini Configuration files used when loading predefined templates.
-These are nearly identical to the model configuration files, however they do not necessa all parameters \language\lang.
+These are nearly identical to the model configuration files, however they do not necessarily define all parameters \language\lang.
 Language translation files.
 These are UTF-8 text files containing the English string and the respective translated string.

 Note: Deviation only supports 8.3 style file names.
-That means file names should be no larger than 'xxxxxxx.yyy'
+That means file names should be no larger than "xxxxxxxx.yyy"